ljtamang/rajSVD/README.md

 **Output:** yes/no.

 ## Approach
-For the purpose of simplicity, I will just use 3 images and gray scale images.
+For the purpose of simplicity, I will just use 3 gray scale images.

   1. Given image I1, I2 and I3, create data matrix **A** where each column of represents single image data.
   2. Apply reduced singular value decomposition(SVD) to obtain basis **U** that spans the data of image.